 Smoking and Eye Health

-Most people that smoke know that smoking can cause many different health issues but I don’t think a lot of people realize that smoking can be very harmful to their eyes.
+Most people who smoke know that smoking can cause many different health issues but I don’t think a lot of people realize that smoking can be very harmful to their eyes.

 Cigarettes have numerous chemicals in them that irritate the eyes as well as carcinogens and destructive agents that can cause damage to the eyes.

 Did you know that smoking can cause blindness?
 The longer you smoke the higher your risk becomes of losing partial or full vision.

 Damage to the Optic Nerve

 The optic nerve is what sends what we are seeing visually from the retina to the brain.
 The chemicals in tobacco can cause damage to the eyes optic nerve, which is called toxic optic neuropathy.
 There are different causes for this, but tobacco is one of the major causes.

 How does this affect vision and the eyes?